 ATBS is looking for a creative, accountable, and motivated leader to develop and execute marketing strategies that support our inside and outside sales organizations.
 This key individual will be responsible for implementing a unified strategy that maximizes our visibility and relationship with clients and partners.
 Your leadership will impact the organization as a whole.
 This role is essential to growing our customer counts, revenue and profits.

 As the director, you'll be responsible for building and maintaining trust amongst our marketing and inside sales teams as well as your peers at ATBS.
 You will ultimately oversee all department activity including; promoting our brand, managing the department's budget, and aligning our online, phone, and inside sales efforts with our marketing efforts to ensure we maintain a full sales pipeline with high conversion rates.

 You will report to the CEO and you will be actively involved in all of our sales efforts, company profit planning, forecasting, as well as systems and process implementations.
 This is an exciting and dynamic role and we want a capable, passionate leader.
 READ MORE>>>>>>

 Are you marketing and promoting your job search?

 Hundreds of corporate recruiters from Colorado's top companies regularly troll the Jobseeker Profile section of Andrew Hudson's Jobs List searching for new talent.
 This feature provides job seekers with a unique and affordable way to easily market their skills, talents and experiences to the metro area's top companies that are actively looking for new talent.

-In an era of lickety-split emails and web-based social media, job seekers now have the opportunity to get found by putting themselves out there and letting employers discover their skills, background, talent and expertise!
+Those of you looking for a job know that job seeking is a full-contact sport.
+Not only does it mean looking for a job, it means getting found by employers!
+In an era of emails and web-based social media, job seekers now have the opportunity to get found by putting themselves out there and letting employers discover their skills, background, talent and expertise to help them succeed!